iqbal-lab-org/Mykrobe_tb_workflow/README.md

   field.
 If multiple barcoding kits were used, then a space-separated list of kits must be provided (an example is provided above this field).
 If the sample is not multiplexed then you can leave this field as is.
+- **max_covg** - If a sample has coverage higher than this amount, its reads will be randomly subsampled to this much coverage.
+This helps to reduce downstream memory and CPU usage.
+If you don't want subsampling, just set this to a very high number.

 Run
 ===